smith478/audio-macro-creator/src/README.md

   audio-macro-creator:latest
 ```

 To run the server there are two options, one for local development and one for remote access.
+First `cd` into `src/` then run:
 ```bash
 # For local development
 ./run_server.sh local